Onelinerhub/onelinerhub/python-scikit-learn/how-to-create-bag-of-words.md

-# How to create bag of words
+# How to create bag of words from text

 ### Bag of words is created based on a chosen vectorizing approach, like [`CountVectorizer`](https://onelinerhub.com/python-scikit-learn/countvectorizer) in our case: